 The Notaries provide the most accurate statistics, with breakdowns by nationality, autonomous regions and prices per square metre.
 These are published half-yearly.
 We get the 1st half year in October of the same year and the 2nd half in April of the following year.
-In addition the Ministry of Development (Ministerio de Fomento) statistics are reliable for breakdown by province, municipality and per square metre prices.
-However, they do not count by nationality, foreign buyers are counted as a block.
+In addition, I analyse Ministry of Transport, Movement & Urban Planning (MITMA) statistics for breakdown by province and municipality.
+At these levels it is easy to spot market hotspots.
+However, they do not count by nationality, foreign buyers are counted as a block

 In contrast, the Property Registries only record when a transaction is inscribed in the Registry and as this may be weeks, or even months, after it completed in from of the notary there is always a discrepancy.
 For accuracy, stick with the Notaries.